Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Preliminaries

 \subsection{Stable trees}

-If $T_n$ denotes a discrete Galton-Watson tree conditioned to have $n$ vertices with critical aperiodic offspring distribution $\xi$ in the domain of attraction of a $\gamma$-stable law, endowed with the uniform probability measure on its vertices, say $\mu_{T_n}$, it is well-known that it admits a compact mm-space scaling limit, known as the \textit{$\gamma$-stable tree}.
+If $T_n$ denotes a discrete Galton-Watson tree conditioned to have $n$ vertices with critical aperiodic offspring distribution $\xi$ in the domain of attraction of a $\gamma$-stable law, endowed with the graph metric $d_n$, it is well-known that it admits a compact metric space scaling limit, known as the \textit{$\gamma$-stable tree}.
 We denote this by $\T_{\gamma}^c$.
 More precisely, it is shown in \cite[Theorem 3.1]{duq2003limit} that

-in the GH topology as $n \rightarrow \infty$, where $a_n$ is defined as in (\ref{eqn:dom of att def}). $\T_{\gamma}^c$ can be formally defined from a $\gamma$-stable \Levy excursion which plays the role of a continuum Lukasiewicz path (e.g. see \cite{duquesne2005probabilistic} for details).
+in the GH topology as $n \rightarrow \infty$, where $a_n$ is defined as in (\ref{eqn:dom of att def}).
+The limiting space $\T_{\gamma}^c$ can be formally defined from a $\gamma$-stable \Levy excursion which plays the role of a continuum Lukasiewicz path (e.g. see \cite{duquesne2005probabilistic} for details).
 Given a spectrally positive $\gamma$-stable \Levy excursion $X^{(\gamma)}$, we define the height function $H^{(\gamma)}$ to be the continuous modification of the process

 The limit above exists in probability, see \cite[Lemma 1.1.3]{duquesne2002asterisque}.

 For $s, t\in [0,1]$, let $m_{H^{(\gamma)}}(s,t)=\inf_{r\in [s\wedge t,s\vee t]} H^{(\gamma)}(r)$ and $d: [0,1]\times [0,1]\to \mathbb{R}_{+}$ be defined by